 Let us not lose heart in doing good, for in due time we will reap if we do not grow weary.Galatians 6:9(NASB)

-The simple gospel of grace requires no effort for we are saved by grace – simply through faith in Christ Jesus - but living our Christian life as unto the Lord requires patient endurance, as we press on, day by day in the footsteps of our Saviour, to the goal of our calling, which is to be conformed into the image of Christ.
+The simple gospel of grace requires no effort for we are saved by grace, simply through faith in Christ Jesus.
+But living our Christian life as unto the Lord requires patient endurance as we press on, day by day, in the footsteps of our Saviour to the goal of our calling, which is to be conformed into the image of Christ.
 This takes effort and courage which only comes from the Spirit of God – but in so doing we are obeying the Lord as we press on to reach the end of the race and receive the heavenly prize for which God, through Christ Jesus, is calling us.

 So let us keep on keeping on, and "let us not lose heart in doing good, for in due time we will reap if we do not grow weary."